zuplo/docs/docs/articles/monetization-webhook-setup.md

 Webhook subscription events.
 This plugin adds an endpoint that is used when configuring the Stripe Webhook.

-1. To start, navigate to the **Code** section of the Zuplo Portal.
+1. To start, navigate to the **Code** section of your Zuplo project.
 On the `modules` folder click the **+** button and select **Runtime Extension**.

-:::tip
+:::Note

 The `zuplo.runtime.ts` file is where you can
 [register global plugins](https://zuplo.com/docs/articles/runtime-extensions#plugin-and-handler-extensions)